 Why do I need it?

-Cuz life happens.
+Because life happens.
 Cars break.
 People get hurt.
 Medicine needs to be bought.
 Jobs get lost.
 People die.
 People get very sick.
 Crucial appliances get broken.
 The list goes on.
-The more catastrophic losses in life are usually covered by insurance- most people don’t have the cash to be able to cover rebuilding a house, for example but the smaller things in life have to be covered by you.
+The more catastrophic losses in life are usually covered by insurance- most people don’t have the cash to cover rebuilding a house, for example, but the smaller things in life have to be covered by you.
 Of course, covering an insurance deductible or co-pay can also be an emergency.

-The hardest thing about emergency funds is that the harder you find to save for it- the more you are in need of it.
-Think about it- if you are living paycheck to paycheck then you can’t actually afford ANYTHING else-let alone a flat tire.
-Once when I was going through a long period of under-employment I used my emergency fund to buy my son $20 worth of medicine.
+The hardest thing about emergency funds is that the harder you find to save for it, the more you need it.
+Think about it- if you live paycheck to paycheck, you can’t actually afford ANYTHING else-let alone a flat tire.
+Once I was going through a long period of under-employment, I used my emergency fund to buy my son $20 worth of medicine.
 If you barely have the medicine to cover basic bills, then an emergency can really knock you down.

-Recently, there have been hurricanes and wildfire that forced many to evacuate.
-Having money to pay for transportation, for alternate shelter, for equipment to secure property, generators etc. can minimize the financial devastation that can be caused.
-In addition, having money gives you OPTIONS.
-For example, you can choose not to stay in a public shelter or you can decide to evacuate a if you are in a non-mandatory zone that is expected to be hit hard.
+Recently, there have been hurricanes and wildfires that forced many to evacuate.
+Having money to pay for transportation, for alternate shelter, for equipment to secure property, generators, etc., can minimize the financial devastation that can be caused.
+Also, having money gives you OPTIONS.
+For example, you can choose not to stay in a public shelter or decide to evacuate if you are in a non-mandatory zone that is expected to be struck.

 Why can’t I borrow money for an emergency if I need to?

-You may be able to borrow from kind-hearted friends and family but everyone’s resources and patience are limited and they may not be able to lend you the money you need on the terms you need.
+You may be able to borrow from kind-hearted friends and family, but everyone’s resources and patience are limited, and they may not be able to lend you the money you need on the terms you need.
 After all, who says they have an emergency fund?
-Additionally, there is no quicker way to ruin a relationship than to borrow money that will be difficult to pay back.
-When weighing a good relationship versus saving money I would pick the good relationship.
-“Neither a borrower nor a lender be” but I would much rather be the lender and I certainly don’t want to be the borrower.
+Additionally, there is no quicker way to ruin a relationship than borrowing money that will be difficult to pay back.
+When weighing a good relationship versus saving money, I would pick the good relationship.
+“Neither a borrower nor a lender be,” but I would much rather be the lender, and I certainly don’t want to be the borrower.

-I personally use a CapitalOne360 Savings account for my emergency fund but there are many other $0 fee banks that you can use as well.
+I personally use a CapitalOne360 Savings account for my emergency fund, but there are many other $0 fee banks that you can use as well.
 Only use a bank that doesn’t charge a monthly service fee or withdrawal fee (or that can be easily waived-such as signing up for e-delivery of statements).
-There are so many banks that don’t charge fees that it is really stupid to be paying for a bank accounts.
+So many banks don’t charge fees that it is foolish to be paying for a bank account.